dahalankur/SharkIO/README.md

 That's it!
 If you prefer arrow keys to move, you can use them instead.
 The main thing is to enjoy the game and avoid being eaten....right?

-### A description of folders and files in this project:
+### Description of folders and files in this project:
 - `setup.sh`: A bash script that installs all required dependencies.
 - `requirements.txt`: A text file listing python dependencies used by the project.